 Early Origins of the Aldriedge family

 The surname Aldriedge was first found in the counties of Sussex, Suffolk, and Surrey, where the Aldriedge family held a family seat from very early times.
 The family had the Saxon spellings of Alderich, Ealdric, or possibly Aelfric before the Conquest.

 Aldridge is a town in Staffordshire (now the West Midlands) that dates back to the Domesday Book where it was listed as Alrewic and literally means "dwelling or farm among alders" having derived from the Old English word alor + wic.

 The parish was originally in the union of Walsall, in the hundred of Offlow, comprised 7,752 acres and was anciently held by Robert, a tenant of William fitzAnsculf and was worth 15 shillings.

 Important Dates for the Aldriedge family

 This web page shows only a small excerpt of our Aldriedge research.
-Another 67 words (5 lines of text) covering the years 1647 and 1710 are included under the topic Early Aldriedge History in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) covering the years 1647, 1710, 1566 and 1507 are included under the topic Early Aldriedge History in all our PDF Extended History products and printed products wherever possible.

 Aldriedge Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Aldriedge include Aldridge, Aldrich, Alderich, Alderidge, Eldrich, Elderidge, Elderich and many more.

 Early Notables of the Aldriedge family (pre 1700)

 Another 32 words (2 lines of text) are included under the topic Early Aldriedge Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aldriedge family to Ireland

 Some of the Aldriedge family moved to Ireland, but this topic is not covered in this excerpt.

 Another 41 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aldriedge family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Aldriedge were among these contributors, for they have been located in early North American records: George Aldrich who settled in Dorchester, Massachusetts in 1639; Henry Aldrich, who came to Dedham in 1645; George Aldrich, who arrived in Swansea in 1659.